 During the reign of Amenhotep IV, the state and art were reformed.
 Pharaoh recommended showing people as they are, with all its disadvantages and disadvantages, which gave rise to the Amaren style (from the name al Amarna, where was the ruler's residence).
 The family life of the ruler became a frequent subject of this style, like. a king riding a chariot with his wife or a princess eating a meal.
 Pharaoh's body began to be portrayed with realism and, despite the preservation of some canons (face in profile, eye from the front) the silhouette is shown according to reality.
 Among the famous paintings from this period is the fresco depicting the daughters of Amenhotep, where the bodies of daughters are shown with their beauty shortcomings highlighted, such as disproportionately slim calves, powerful thighs, muscle relaxation or elongation of the head.

 In the following years, scenes were shown in the paintings, also in the tombs, are becoming more and more real and free, until the fall of the New Kingdom.
-Then the freedom achieved in the previous period is squandered by returning to the canons (for example. to the ritual coloring, for illustration of the Book of the Dead) in force at the beginning of painting, where the realism of the living world has no place.
+Then the freedom achieved in the previous period is squandered by returning to the canons (e.g.. to the ritual coloring, for illustration of the Book of the Dead) in force at the beginning of painting, where the realism of the living world has no place.